Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Implementation Details

-LLM response to each question was evaluated by human evaluators using three metrics (see Table~\ref{tab:evaluation_criteria}): Agricultural Consensus, Relevancy, and Factuality.
-These metrics are inspired by similar evaluation methods used in prior research~\cite{singhal2023large,balaguer2024ragvsfinetuningpipelines}.
-Human evaluator details and evaluation guidelines are outlined in Appendix ~\ref{appendix:HME}.
+From each QA pair in the test set, the question was used in the prompt, and the corresponding answer generated by the LLM was evaluated against the ground-truth answer by a human with respect to three metrics (see Table~\ref{tab:evaluation_criteria}): Agricultural Consensus, Relevancy, and Factuality.
+These metrics are inspired by similar evaluation methods in prior research~\cite{singhal2023large,balaguer2024ragvsfinetuningpipelines}.

-A subset of the QA pairs (see Table~\ref{tab:experimentationx}) was evaluated by three annotators.
-Multiple raters/measurements~\cite{koo2016icc} was used to calculate inter-annotator agreement for relevancy and factuality.
+Due to the scarcity of human evaluators, it was not possible to evaluate all the LLMs across the full test set.
+Therefore, a subset of the QA pairs (see Table~\ref{tab:experimentationx}) was evaluated by three annotators.
+Multiple raters/measurements~\cite{KOO2016155} was used to calculate inter-annotator agreement for relevancy and factuality.
 Fleiss Kappa ~\cite{fleiss1971kappa} was used for agriculture consensus.
+Human evaluator details and evaluation guidelines are outlined in Appendix ~\ref{appendix:HME}.
 Why these measures were selected and how to interpret the results are in Appendix~\ref{sec:iaa}.
 Inter-rater agreement is reported in Table~\ref{tab:inter_rater_agreement}.
 Agreement for consensus is almost perfect, while agreement for relevancy and factuality show moderate to good agreement.